W. Carl Ketcherside: Incendiary Musical Instruments

 The truth of the widespread lie in the Lunenburg Correspondence.

-2. And in the second place, why should we so often have quoted and applied to apostate Christendom what the Spirit saith to saints in Babylon--"Come out of her, my people, that you partake not of her sins, and that you receive not of her plagues"--had we imagined that the Lord had no people beyond the pale of our communion!
+had we taught that all Christians in the world were already united in our own community?2.
+And in the second place, why should we so often have quoted and applied to apostate Christendom what the Spirit saith to saints in Babylon--"Come out of her, my people, that you partake not of her sins, and that you receive not of her plagues"--had we imagined that the Lord had no people beyond the pale of our communion!

 The musical instruments in Revelation 18 were by the performers under the Babylonian Mother of Harlots.
-They are called SORCERERS and will be CAST ALIVE INTO THE LAKE OF FIRE
+They are called SORCERERS and will be CAST ALIVE INTO THE LAKE OF FIRE.

 3. But let him that yet doubts, read the following passages from the Christian Baptist, April, 1825:--